silvacms/documentation/source/buildout/extending.rst

 .. warning:: If you use a WSGI server, not all server configuration settings defined by the `zope2instance recipe`_ will work, as those settings apply to the Zope server which is not use in that kind of setup.
-However, any setting related to zodb configuration for example stays valid.
+However, any setting related to ZODB configuration for example stays valid.

 .. _PyPi: http://pypi.python.org/pypi